Marin Heinritz, Ph.D, RYT

-Marin Heinritz is Assistant Professor of Journalism and English at Kalamazoo College, where she has taught since 2003.
+Marin Heinritz is Associate Professor of Journalism and English at Kalamazoo College, where she has taught since 2003.
 She teaches news writing, feature writing, food and travel writing, arts journalism, introduction to creative writing, creative nonfiction, advanced nonfiction workshop as well as seminars on creativity and embodiment in writing.
 She also directed the Writing Center at Kalamazoo College from 2003-2011.

 Marin earned a B.A. in Philosophy from Kalamazoo College, a Master’s of Science in Journalism from Boston University, and a Doctorate in Creative Writing from Western Michigan University.